-In practice, monitoring can be performed centrally and is accomplished by targeting patients or sites based on outlying, inlying, erroneous, operationally deficient or potentially fraudulent data.
-Use of a tool that incorporate statistical algorithms to identify risk factors is needed and access to statisticians can help interpret results.
+The monitoring can be performed centrally and is targeted to patients or sites based on outlying, inlying, erroneous, operationally deficient or potentially fraudulent data.

-FDA guidance outlines three steps in a risk based approach to monitoring:
+FDA guidance outlines three steps in an RBM approach:

-For critical data to be detected as causing a potential risk, a sponsor must know and identify the values and parameters that they expect data to fall within.
-Therefore when a data flag is raised, it can be identified as a potential risk.
-Intelligence from previous studies can be drawn upon to help quantify these metrics as high, medium or low risk.
+For critical data to be flagged as causing a potential risk, a sponsor must firstly identify the expected/acceptable values and parameters.
+Intelligence from previous studies can be drawn upon to help identify and quantify these metrics as high, medium or low risk.